-When asked by a reporter why she fired 30 rounds into a schoolyard, Brenda Ann Spencer's answer was simple: "I don't like Mondays."
+When asked by a reporter why she fired 30 rounds into the schoolyard of Grover Cleveland Elementary School, Brenda Ann Spencer's answer was simple: "I don't like Mondays."

 On Monday, Jan.
 29, 1979, a journalist from The San Diego Union Tribune got the quote of a lifetime from 17-year-old Brenda Ann Spencer.